Uniform Vehicle Dealer Bond

-The Michigan Department of State requires that auto dealers post a $10,000 surety bond to ensure business is conducted in accordance with the laws and regulations set out by the state.
+The Michigan Department of State requires that auto dealers post a $25,000 Uniform Vehicle Dealer Surety Bond to ensure business is conducted in accordance with the laws and regulations set out by the state.
 Among other requirements, motor vehicle dealers must pay all state taxes and related fees, refrain from fraudulent or unethical business practices, and properly represent the condition of vehicles sold.

 What Does a Motor Vehicle Dealer Bond Protect Against?